 16) Grand Central Market

-A historical landmark in Downtown LA, the Grand Central Market parallels a buffet that will leave you spoilt for choice with its myriad of international cuisines.
+A historical landmark in Downtown LA, the Grand Central Market parallels an exciting buffet that will leave you spoilt for choice with its wide variety of international cuisines.
 We recommend having Salvadoran pupusas, a thick tortilla stuffed with delicious toppings like beans and cheese (US$3.65, ~S$5) — something you’d hardly find in Singapore!

 Opening Hours: 8AM – 10PM